- Platform

 What we achieved

 Small merchants had no affordable path to accepting digital payments.
-Hardware POS systems required capital investment and merchant account qualification that most could not access.
+Hardware POS required capital and merchant-account qualification most could not access.

 The payment tools available to small merchants were either expensive hardware or consumer apps not designed for merchant transaction management.